gagolews/stringi/devel/sphinx/rapi/stri_numbytes.rst

 Details
 ~~~~~~~

 Often, this is not the function you would normally use in your string processing activities.
-See `stri_length <stri_length.html>`__ instead.
+See `stri_length`_ instead.

-For 8-bit encoded strings, this is the same as `stri_length <stri_length.html>`__.
+For 8-bit encoded strings, this is the same as `stri_length`_.
 For UTF-8 strings, the returned values may be greater than the number of code points, as UTF-8 is not a fixed-byte encoding: one code point may be encoded by 1-4 bytes (according to the current Unicode standard).

 Missing values are handled properly.